ArturMukaev/App_For_Distributed_Teams/README.md

 Application For Managing IT Projects.

-  Baskend is written on Node.JS + Express
+  Backend is written on Node.JS + Express

   client_old - old version of frontend part. stack:
     - React, Redux, less.